 This additional funding provided by the National Geographic Society will operate within the Baldwin Fellowship program.
 All recipients of these funds must adhere to all of the requirements of the Baldwin Fellowship, including prior acceptance to a host institution and the intent to return and work in their home country.
 As is the case with all Baldwin Fellowships, recipients of this additional funding may apply for a second-year renewal.
-All application dates and procedures will remain the same.
-(Please note: The deadline for new applications in 2018 has been moved to March 15th for this year only.)
+All application procedures will remain the same.

 In addition, as a result of this partnership, current paleoanthropology Baldwin Fellows (or three years prior) who are actively doing field work in Africa or Asia are encouraged to apply for a National Geographic Society Early Career Grant of up to $10,000.